 On-line registration is now closed for the 2022 Winds & Percussion Camp.We are looking forward to meeting our 170 campers Monday, June 6.
 Our first-day activities will begin at 9:00 AM, so we advise arriving around 8:30.

 You may contact Camp Director Jim Dowdy at JiMuzik@aol.com with any questions.

-Capital University’s Conservatory of Music is pleased to announce the dates of its
+Capital University’s Conservatory of Music is pleased to announce the opening of its 2022 Winds & Percussion Camp.

 Registration will be available March 1, 2022.

 You will need the following information to complete the form: